 Room 201, second floor

-All duplication requests are subject to copyright fair use restrictions and are handled on a case by case basis.
+All duplication requests are subject to copyright fair use restrictions and condition of the materials.
+Readers may take digital photographs, with permission.

 Sketching and Note-taking: